GurovDmitriy/Start-repository/Gulp/Gulp-Less-email/README.md

 console command:

   - `gulp fullbuild` - full build production version and min all files
-  - `gulp build`     - copy font, copy and minify html, css, js
+  - `gulp build`     - inline style and minify html for build,
-  - `gulp testbuild` - server for test only (for example for testing lighthouse)
+  - `gulp testbuild` - server for test only

 when developing: